loader2

 • Stop loss and IOC (Immediate or Cancel) orders are not permitted.

-• Indicative equilibrium price/opening price of contract, total buy/sell quantity, and percentage change from the previous close will be disseminated during pre-open session.
+• Indicative equilibrium price/opening price of contract, total buy/sell quantity, and percentage change of indicative equilibrium price to previous close price will be disseminated during pre-open session.

 2. Order Matching Period: